Yuri05/developer-docs/NET-specifics/data-binding.md

 }
 ```

 In order to bind to the actual DTO object, we need a `void BindTo(MyValueDTO myValueDTO)` function as part of the interface of the view.
-This function can then be called from the presenter to provide the DTO object for the catual binding.
+This function can then be called from the presenter to provide the DTO object for the actual binding.

 So in the view we will have the implementation of this function: